Universal UI kit

 While UI is preoccupied with reviewing a digital product’s aesthetics, UX is more concerned with the journey customers take to complete a transaction and how it can be improved.

-The two concepts do go hand-in-hand though… you don’t want a website that looks great but is absolutely awful to use!
+The two concepts do go hand-in-hand though.
+You don’t want a website that looks great but is absolutely awful to use, or vice versa.

 With this in mind, here are five ways you can review and amend the user interface of your website or app.